Nyanta-23/personal-website-2/README.md

 # personal-website-2

-You can check this web on below links: https://ihaannn-personal-web.netlify.app/
+You can check this web on this links: https://ihaannn-personal-web.netlify.app/